EdgeTX/themes/README.md

 Optional:
   - **themename/background_480x272.png** (a background image for your theme in 480 x 272 pixel resolution, e.g. for TX16S, T16, X10, X12S)
+  - **themename/background_480x320.png** (a background image for your theme in 480 x 320 pixel resolution, e.g. for PL18)
   - **themename/background_320x480.png** (a background image for your theme in 320 x 480 pixel resolution, e.g. for NV14)
   - **themename/readme.txt** (any notes or information you wish to share with your theme)

-Images should all be in PNG format, and 480x272 pixels in size, except the optional 320x480 background image.
+Images should all be in PNG format, and 480x272 pixels in size, except the optional 320x480 and 480x320 background images.

 Please refer to the `example` folder for an example of the expected layout.